-4.30 There is a forecast underspend against budget for the Chief People Officer Division owing to savings on staffing.
+4.37 There is a forecast underspend against budget for the Chief People Officer Division owing to savings on staffing.
 This service is in the process of implementing a reorganisation and periods of vacant posts are a consequence of the process.

-Central Assistant Chief Executive - £0.5m forecast underspend
+Central Assistant Chief Executive - £0.4m forecast underspend

-- 4.31 There is a forecast underspend of £0.5m relating to lower than budgeted expenditure for the Concessionary Travel and Travel Service Team (£0.5m) with the majority relating to reduced concessionary travel recharged from Transport for London (which includes the effect of a freeze on fare cost increases for 2024-25). - 4.32 Please note that Resident Access (including concessionary travel), with a net budget of £16m, has moved into this division from the Croydon Digital division.
+4.38 There is a forecast underspend of £0.4m relating to lower than budgeted expenditure for the Concessionary Travel and Travel Service Team (£0.5m) with the majority relating to reduced concessionary travel recharged from Transport for London (which includes the effect of a freeze on fare cost increases for 2024-25).